elmomoilanen/Bootstrap-sampling-distribution/README.md

 ## Installation ##

-Python and poetry (package and dependency manager for Python) are prerequisites for a successful installation.
+Python and Poetry (package and dependency manager for Python) are prerequisites for a successful installation.
 For independent usage, after cloning and navigating to the target folder, run the command `poetry install` in order to create a separate virtual environment for the library and install required third-party dependencies (such as NumPy) inside it.
-Unit tests can be run by the command `poetry run pytest`.
+If wanted, unit tests can be run by the command `poetry run pytest`.
+To include this library as a dependency for another Python program, please read Poetry's documentation regarding addition of git dependencies.

 ## Usage ##